-The Undergraduate Research Opportunities Program (UROP) provides all University of Minnesota undergraduates, regardless of college, major or discipline, the opportunity to partner with a faculty member on a research, scholarly or creative project.
+The Undergraduate Research Opportunities Program (UROP) provides all University of Minnesota undergraduates, regardless of college, major or discipline, the opportunity to partner with a faculty member on research, scholarly or creative project.
 UROP gives students a chance to explore academic and career interests, apply classroom learning to real-time research and prepare for a career or graduate school while working closely with a U of M faculty member.
 Students may work on a project of their own creation or take part in a faculty member’s existing project.

 General UROP Process

 Start the process of applying for a UROP award well before the deadline.
 Learn more to see how the UROP application and research process works from identifying a research topic to giving your final presentation.

 There are a number of rules and guidelines to keep in mind as you consider applying for a UROP award.
 Make sure you read over these guidelines to ensure you are on the right track.

 The application consists of three parts: an application form, a proposal and a recommendation form submitted by your faculty mentor.
 All parts must be submitted online and before the deadline, so be sure to be read about the entire process prior to applying.